DevDengChao/learn-unity-2d-roguelike-tutorial/docs/index.md

 	...
 	if(hit.transform == null)
 	{
-		//If nothing was hit, start SmoothMovement co-routine passing in the Vector2 end as destination StartCoroutine(SmoothMovement(end));
+		//If nothing was hit, start SmoothMovement co-routine passing in
+		//the Vector2 end as destination
+		StartCoroutine(SmoothMovement(end));
 		//Return true to say that Move was successful return true;